JawnMayer/Reddit_Comment_Scraper_Bok/README.md

 https://www.youtube.com/watch?v=YrFOAhT4Azk - Spacy (common words)

+Step 1: pip install jupyterlab in terminal
+Step 2: type jupyter lab
+Step 3: create a new .ipynb
-Simply do !git clone (the url of this repository) in jupyter lab and the folder will come up with all of the code that you can then use.
+Step 4: type !git clone (the url of this repository) then open the folder which contains the code

 If you want to use the comments that I found then download the csv.